Look at this image below. It will show you why you need to read this article from beginning to end regarding Merch by Amazon.

 Use Keywords to Sell Your T-Shirts

 The best thing about Amazon is the huge customer base.
-You can tap into millions of customers with the right keywords.
+You can tap into millions of customers in any particular niche with the right keywords.
+The best way to sell T-shirts online is to use keywords.
 You can insert some of these keywords into your t-shirt’s product description and the product title.

 These are all paid options but are well worth the small investment.